The history of Syntagma Square in Athens is literally the modern history of the city itself and the central point for visitors in the Greek capital.

 The successor’s palace was completed and now serves as the Presidential Mansion.
 After the successor to the throne left, the Negreponti Palace housed the seat of the 1896 Olympic Games Committee.

-The mansions of the early Athens aristocracy tragically all disappeared from the square along with the historical cafes and the Chrysakis Tea House, the first in Athens.
+The mansions of the early Athens aristocracy tragically all vanished from the square along with the historical cafes and the Chrysakis Tea House, the first in Athens.

-Today, next to the Grande Bretagne, there are two other luxury hotels, overlooking Syntagma Square: the King George and Athens Plaza.
+Today, next to the Grande Bretagne, two other luxury hotels, the King George and Athens Plaza, overlook Syntagma Square.

-The former was the luxurious home of economist and politician Stefanos Skouloudis, who had served as prime minister from 1915-1916.
-The house was demolished in 1930 and the King George Hotel opened in 1936.
+The former was the luxurious home of economist and politician Stefanos Skouloudis, who had served as prime minister from 1915 to 1916.
+The house was demolished in 1930, and the King George Hotel opened in 1936.

-For many years Athenians called the Zacharatos establishment as the “second and more free — perhaps — Parliament, than the actual one.”
-Along with politicians, patrons of the Zacharatos patisserie were famous Athenians, scholars, journalists and artists.
+For many years, Athenians called the Zacharatos establishment the “second and more free—perhaps—Parliament, than the actual one.”
+Along with politicians, patrons of the Zacharatos patisserie were famous Athenians, scholars, journalists, and artists.

 Syntagma Square is adorned with copies of five of the seven bronze statues donated by Lord Bute to the municipality of Athens in 1884.